 From the Malay Heritage Center we make our way to Little India.
-Not far.
-However in this grueling heats it feels like we are walking miles.
+Not far ……but…. in this grueling heat it feels like we are walking miles.

 If you have never been to India, Singapore’s version is a good start.
-As soon as we cross the street onto Dunlop St, we are surrounded by a mob of men making their way back from prayer time at Abdul Gaffoor Mosque.
+As soon as we cross onto Dunlop St, we are surrounded by a mob of men making their way back from prayer time located at Abdul Ghafoor Mosque.
 An amazing mosque built in 1907 to replace an old wooden Mosque.
 Ornate motifs on the exterior walls.
-The sundial at the entrance is a showstopper.
-Decorated with Arabic calligraphy ,denoting the names of 25 prophets.
+The sundial at the entrance is decorated with Arabic calligraphy, denoting the names of 25 prophets.

 Little India is the center for a massive Indian community.
 Actually feels like we are in New Delhi.
-Streets are cramped with locals.
-Colorful shops selling spices, jewelry and saris.
-Tiny restaurants along the narrow streets mostly Indian Food.
+Streets are jammed with locals.
+Colorful shops selling spices, jewelry, saris and fabulous carpets.
+Many tiny restaurants along the narrow streets with fabulous Indian Food.

 The landmark Sri Veeramakaliamman Temple located on Sarangoon Road, is astounding.
 Statues of Hindu deities surround the walls.
 Perfect rest place for us to escape the heat.